SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 Pay them decent wages and we'll have too many of them turning up, so some will need to be rejected and go back to writing pop songs.

-By the way, by its nature, science geeks and pop music writers will have to be permitted to work more than three days a week.
+By the way, by nature, science geeks and pop music writers will have to be permitted to work more than three days a week.
 So at the same wage rate as a janitor or teacher they'll get a higher gross annual salary perhaps.
 If they want the extra work hours.

 If you've ever been a song writer, or science geek, you'll know what I mean.